 Fund areas of exclusion include:

-Launched in 2016, the fund has slightly underperformed the S&P 500 on both a one-year and five-year basis as of February 2025.
+Launched in 2016, the fund had slightly underperformed the S&P 500 on both a one-year and five-year basis as of August 2025.

 2. Vanguard ESG U.S. Stock ETF

-Since its inception in 2018, the fund's returns have been very similar to returns of the top S&P 500 ETFs.
+Since its inception in 2018, the fund's returns have slightly lagged the returns of the top S&P 500 ETFs.

 3. iShares Global Clean Energy ETF

-iShare Global Clean Energy ETF tracks the S&P Global Clean Energy Index.
-It specifically focuses on clean energy production, equipment, and technologies and has holdings in 99 companies.
+iShares Global Clean Energy ETF (ICLN 0.19%) tracks the S&P Global Clean Energy Index.
+It specifically focuses on clean energy production, equipment, and technologies, and has holdings in about 100 companies.
 There are also significant positions in wind and solar energy.

 4. iShares ESG Aware MSCI EAFE ETF

-iShares ESG Aware MSCI EAFE ETF's benchmark index tracks the performance of large- and mid-cap stocks with positive ESG characteristics in developed markets outside the U.S. and Canada.
+iShares ESG Aware MSCI EAFE ETF's (ESGD 0.14%) benchmark index tracks the performance of large- and mid-cap stocks with positive ESG characteristics in developed markets outside the U.S. and Canada.

 Fund areas of exclusion are: